38 Idioms for Jumping to Conclusions

 • He got too upset when he lost the game.

-Fun Fact/Origin: Comes from diving into deep water without knowing how to swim.
+Fun Fact/Origin: This phrase comes from swimming—jumping into deep water without knowing how to swim.
+It shows someone sinking into emotion or stress without control.

 20. Be quick to judge